9 Ways to Stop Sweating So Much

 Studies reveal an 83 percent reduction in excessive armpit sweating.
 So if you can fork up the cash and don’t mind parting with your sweat glands for eternity, it might be a good idea.

-Iontophoresis is a procedure used to treat constant sweating on the hands and feet.
+Iontophoresis is a procedure used to treat hyperhidrosis on the hands and feet.
 It’s an advanced treatment for people who suffer from hyperhidrosis or people who have failed to achieve results with clinical strength antiperspirants.

 How does Iontophoresis work?
 It’s like an electrical injection.
 Patients place their hands or feet in water medicated with an anticholinergic (hyperhidrosis medication).
 Then the Iontophoresis device delivers the medication via electrical currents through the skin.
 Iontophoresis has been effective in treating sweaty feet, sweaty hands and facial hyperhidrosis.